Alligator Alcatraz: Bond hearings

-Initial detainees and reports of inhumane treatment
+Reports of inhumane treatment

-The first group of immigrant detainees arrived on July 3, 2025, beginning the facility's operations.
-A review of official records revealed that people detained at the facility included Deferred Action for Childhood Arrivals recipients.
-Director Kerner testified that "detainees were there solely on immigration violations, none on state criminal charges."

-Some detainees have reported harsh conditions at the facility, citing limited access to water, insufficient food, and restrictions on the practice of their religion.
+Detainees reported harsh conditions at the facility, citing limited access to water, insufficient food, and restrictions on the practice of their religion.
 Detainees have described unsanitary conditions, including wastewater overflows and insect infestations, as well as inadequate access to medical care.
 The area on which the facility is located is also subject to frequent bouts of extreme weather, including yearly hurricanes, heavy rainfall, and high heat.

-On July 12, Congressional and state lawmakers were given a tour of the facility.
-Lawmakers reportedly heard cries of libertad, meaning "freedom" in Spanish, from detainees.
-Representative Debbie Wasserman Schultz described the detainees as "essentially packed into cages, wall-to-wall humans, 32 detainees per cage".
-Lawmakers were not permitted to view the entire facility.

-According to a list of the population obtained by the Tampa Bay Times and Miami Herald in mid-July, more than 95% of the detainees held at the site originated from Latin American countries.
-Approximately 20% of the population are Guatemalan citizens, ~20% Mexican citizens, and another ~10% Cuban citizens.

-On July 21, The Guardian described the facility as being at the center of "a succession of alleged abuses at jails operated by Immigration and Customs Enforcement Agency (ICE) in the state since January, chronicled by the advocacy groups Human Rights Watch, Americans for Immigrant Justice, and Sanctuary of the South from interviews with detainees".
+On July 21, The Guardian described the facility, as well as Krome and a Miami jail, as being at the center of "a succession of alleged abuses at jails operated by Immigration and Customs Enforcement Agency (ICE) in the state since January, chronicled by the advocacy groups Human Rights Watch, Americans for Immigrant Justice, and Sanctuary of the South from interviews with detainees".
 A month later, the outlet described reports of inhumane treatment and brutality at the camp as being commonplace.

 On July 22, people detained on site began a hunger strike to protest what they consider to be inhumane and dangerous living conditions.
 Some detainees reported maggots in the food and having to "dig the fecal matter out of the toilets with their bare hands" for lack of plumbing.
 The Florida Division of Emergency Management has denied the claims, but no independent inspections have been allowed.

 On August 29, three detainees said an uprising occurred at the facility in phone calls to Miami's Spanish language news channel Noticias 23.
 The incident allegedly occurred after several detainees shouted "freedom" after one received news a relative had died.
 The detainees described guards as indiscriminately beating detainees with batons and firing tear gas.
 The Florida Division of Emergency Management denied reports that the events had occurred.

-The Miami Herald, as well as family and lawyers, reported that the whereabouts of about two-thirds of over 1,800 detainees held at the facility in July could not be determined.
+In December 2025, the report "Torture and Enforced Disappearances in the Sunshine State: Human Rights Violations at 'Alligator Alcatraz' and Krome in Florida" published by Amnesty International concluded that the camp's conditions, including routine and prolonged use of shackles and retention in a "box" described as a 2x2 foot cage-like structure "constitutes torture".

+In 2026, an investigation over reports of abuse at the Everglades tent facility was filed by U.S. Senators Jon Ossoff of Georgia and Dick Durbin of Illinois, focusing on allegations of torture.
+After an unannounced visit in April 2026, Congresswoman Debbie Wasserman Schultz stated, everything about this detention camp "screams inhumane and unnecessary."
+Controversy continues related to possible federal funding for this first state-run facility within the context of immigration to the United States and deaths during ICE detention.

+The Miami Herald's review of one year of emergency calls to 911 by concerned family and friends detail a lack of medical attention within the camp and a lack of communication about medical emergencies.

+In September 2026, a DHS Office of Inspector General report said the site used "small metal enclosures" covering 18 square feet that presented "significant risks" to detainee's health and safety as "calming areas."